SublimeCreations/SublimeNetwork/index.md

 ## Design

 Sublime Network is a fast and scalable multiplayer game server for unity3d and unreal engine 4 games.
 Sublime Network was designed for high concurrent users through multi server architecture while maintaning ease of use.
 Create a large world spread out over multiple servers and seamlessly transitio between them.
-Or create a scalable and robust match based game.
+Or create a scalable and robust match based games.

 Some of its key features include
-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b
+* Run your server without a unity or unreal instance.
+To save prescious resources.
+  * Server side physics.
+  * Server side navigation.
+Easily generate your servers navmesh with the click of a button.
+* Seamlessly transition entities to different servers in order to scale your world indeffinately.
+  * Automatic zone tranistions.
+You don't have to code this behavior in.
+Just configure your zones.
+* Interest management through spatial hashing.
+  * Easily configure how often and when entities interact over the network
+* Server side scripting with Pawn.
+  * Pawn is a FAST typeless scripting language that forces you to write data oriented code.
+  * All memory allocations done up front to prevent stutters.
+  * Simple easy c like syntax.
+Without the need to manage memory.
+* Save bandwidth with protocol buffers.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.